russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 6.md

 If all goes well you will see the frameworks that have been added in the lower left corner of the Xcode window:

 ![[Screenshot 2024-05-19 at 8.10.14 AM.png]]

+> [!NOTE]
+>
+> This tutorial was written a few months ago.
+You may see that version numbers for the frameworks are slightly higher than those shown in this screenshot.

 This is a small but key step.
 Please go ahead and commit and push your work with this message: